20 Tips Online Coaches Use to Solve Your Fitness Problems

 If, after a week, you’ve already given up on your diet or your workouts, you probably went too hard and should take a few steps back when trying again.
 If, after a couple months, you don’t see any improvements, it’s time to start challenging yourself more.

 (I talk more about this concept with exercise in “Are Your Workouts Hard Enough?”)

 BONUS — 21.
 Remove the Guesswork

 To sum up all the benefits of online coaching… we remove the guesswork for you.

 This is something you may not be able to do for yourself, but there’s still a workaround:

 You’ll still be guessing at what you’re doing, but the action itself can show you what’s working and what isn’t, making the next step — or the next guess — more clear.

-If you’d still rather have it all spelled out for you so you don’t have to guess at all, apply for our online coaching here.
+If you’d still rather have it all spelled out for you so you don’t have to guess at all, read about our online coaching here and how it works.